mysidewalk/mm-angular-training/README.md

 4. Modifying views/index.html, move the initialization of 'heading' to the controller
 5. Move the expression from the form's ng-submit attribute to a function in the controller.
 Make sure the function is available to the template and is called on ng-submit.
 6. Add a new controller, ClockCtrl
-7. Using the $interval service, output the time to the view in hours:minutes:seconds format
+7. Using the $interval service, output the time to the view in hours:minutes:seconds format, updating every second